anderssonlab/PRIMEloci/README.md

 2. **Configure Parameters**

-   Provide a valid configuration file with `--config`.
-This file must define all required parameters for the script, including options like `EXTENSION_DISTANCE`.
-Default settings support CAGE files located in `path/to/PRIMEloci/example/resources`.
+   The example of config file can be found at `path/to/PRIMEloci/genomewide_prediction/bash_config_PRIMEloci.sh` Provide a valid configuration file with `--config`.
+This file must define all required parameters for the script.
+Example settings support CAGE files located in `path/to/PRIMEloci/example/resources`.

 3. **Run the Scripts**